lizzies/pdfmd/README.md

 # PDF to Markdown Converter (Obsidian-Ready)

-*A cross-platform desktop and CLI application for converting PDFs — including scanned documents — into beautifully formatted Markdown optimized for Obsidian and other knowledge tools.*
+*A cross-platform desktop and CLI application for converting PDFs, including scanned documents, into beautifully formatted Markdown optimized for Obsidian and other knowledge tools.*

 **Built for simplicity.
 Enhanced with intelligence.**